 Free VoIP services may seem a great solution, but in reality, they will only serve your business in the short term, especially if you’re looking to grow.
 They offer few features, can look unprofessional, and almost never offer the level of support that a paid for VoIP platform does.
 To find the best deal for your needs from a range of recommended VoIP providers, use our free price comparison tool.

 However, it’s not all plain sailing with Google Voice.
-“My biggest dislike of it is the fact that not all inbound calls come through on it in real-time,” Connon explains.
+“My biggest dislike of it is the fact that not all inbound calls come through in real-time,” Connon explains.
 “I will receive a missed call on my Google Voice phone and never even hear it ring.
-That is my biggest frustration with Google voice I would hope it gets fixed soon.”
+That is my biggest frustration with Google Voice I would hope it gets fixed soon.”

 However, Whitfield said that she’s found the voicemail transcription service offered by Google Voice isn’t always useful.
 “While it is a convenient way to quickly read and respond to voicemails, I have found that the accuracy of the transcription is not always up to my standards,” she remarked.